-Research about rubrics has grown in recent years (Dawson 2017).
-Rubrics provide details of the standards by which students' assessment can be judged for quality, and the extent to which learning outcomes have been met (Panadero and Jonsson 2013).
-Rubrics are documents containing evaluative criteria, quality definitions and a scoring strategy (Popham 1997).
-They can serve summative purposes, while increasing the reliability and validity of multiple scorers or one scorer evaluating several pieces (Jonsson and Svingby 2007), and formative purposes (Panadero and Jonsson 2013).
-In relation to the latter, students should be able to use the rubric to self-assess their work by the same standards, before submitting that piece of work for grading.
+Research about rubrics has grown exponentially in recent years (Dawson, 2017).
+Rubrics provide details of the standards by which students' assessment can be judged for quality, and the extent to which learning outcomes have been met (Panadero & Jonsson, 2013).
+Rubrics are documents containing evaluative criteria, quality definitions, and a scoring strategy (Popham, 1997).
+They can serve summative purposes while increasing the reliability and validity of multiple scorers or one scorer evaluating several pieces (Jonsson & Svingby, 2007) and formative purposes (Panadero & Jonsson, 2013).
+In relationship to the latter, students should be able to use the rubric to self-assess their work by these same standards, before submitting that piece of work for grading.

-Nevertheless, students do not always have a strong understanding of notions of quality captured by the rubric, because of the sometimes limited descriptive information provided in the rubric, and their appreciation of the concepts and terminology used (Dawson 2017).
-One way to develop students' understanding is to embed rubrics in classroom activities via modelling and feedback (Panadero 2011), or to co-create them with students (Boud 2000b; Fraile, Panadero, and Pardo 2017).
+Nevertheless, students do not always have a strong understanding of notions of quality captured by the rubric because of the sometimes-limited descriptive information provided in the rubric, and their appreciation of the concepts and terminology used (Dawson, 2017).
+One way to develop students understanding is to embed rubrics in classroom activities via modelling and feedback (Panadero, 2011) or to co-create them with students (Boud, 2000b; Fraile, Panadero & Pardo, 2017).
 However, while these strategies are well suited to small class situations, co-creating rubrics is more difficult in a large class.
 How does one co-create a rubric with 1500 students in a course, with 50 tutorials and 25 teachers?
 Even if there were dedicated tutorial time allocated for explaining and critiquing the rubric, not all students would attend, and not all teachers would provide the same learning experience.